THE APPEALS COUNCIL DENIES MORE THAN 80% OF APPEALS

 If you lose your case at an ALJ hearing, then you have the right to appeal your case to the Appeals Council.
 An appeal must be written within 60 days of the date of the ALJ’s decision.
 The Appeals Council reviews cases from the entire country.
 On average, it takes up to two years for them to review an appeal.
 However, the time frame may be shorter.

 This means that no matter where you live in the country, all appeals are read at the same place: the Appeals Council.
 However, no matter where you live we can represent you.
 We can represent you in Utah.
-Find out more information about Utah SSD benefits.
+Find out about Utah SSD benefits.
 We can also represent you in Nevada.
-Find out more about Nevada SSD benefit information.
-We also have further information on winning SSDI and SSI benefits in Idaho.
+Review Nevada SSD benefit information.
+We also have information on winning SSDI and SSI benefits in Idaho.
 Likewise, we have California SSDI benefit information.

 WHAT ARE THE CHANCES OF THE APPEALS COUNCIL REMANDING YOUR CASE?

-In 2010 the Appeals Council remanded 21.77 percent of the cases under review.
+In 2010 the Appeals Council sent back 21.77 percent of the cases under review.
 In 2011, the percentage of remands was similar, at 21.19 percent.
-The percentage of cases since then declined until 2015.
-In that year, the Appeals Council only remanded 13.58 percent of the cases under review.
+The percentage of remands then went down until 2015.
+In that year, the Appeals Council only found errors in 13.58 percent of cases.

 SSA’s data shows that in 2016, the percentage went down again to 12.3 percent.
-This means that out of hundreds of thousands of appeals, the Appeals Council remanded approximately 19,000 cases in 2016.
+This means that out of hundreds of thousands of appeals, the Appeals Council sent back about 19,000 cases in 2016.
 Data is not available for 2017.
 But, the trend of denying review for most of those who appeal their case has not changed.

 Since 2010, the Appeals Council has had an 8 percent drop in remands.
-They have also spent their time reviewing favorable ALJ decisions.
-They are reviewing favorable decisions and sending those cases back to ALJ’s for a new decision.
-This is the SSA overturning cases where the client was found eligible for benefits.
+They have also spent their time sending back ALJ awards.
+They are sending decisions that award benefits back to ALJ’s for a new decision.
+The Appeals Council can review any ALJ decision, even an award of benefits, at any time.

-This is an alarming turn of events for the community when one considers that over the same period of time, the ALJ award rate at hearing has fallen from 63 percent in 2009 to 45 percent in 2014.
+This is a terrible turn of events for the community when one considers that over the same period of time, the ALJ award rate at hearing has fallen from 63 percent in 2009 to 45 percent in 2014.
 In other words, the ALJ award rate has dropped by 20 percent in the last 6 years.

-THE APPEALS COUNCIL IS ALSO REVIEWING FAVORABLE ALJ DECISIONS
+THE APPEALS COUNCIL ALSO REVIEWS FAVORABLE ALJ DECISIONS

 Even when the ALJ grants a case there is a chance that the SSA will review it of its own accord.
 If they decide to review your decision, then you will probably have to go through another hearing.
 These statistics mean that hundreds of thousands of people are being denied at ALJ hearings and at the Appeals Council.
 Worse, once an ALJ grants a case, then there is a chance the benefits can be taken away.
 This can happen to you simply because the Appeals Council has the power to review all decisions.

-Do other court systems does review lower court decisions that are not on appeal?
+Do other court systems review lower court decisions that are not on appeal?
 The answer is no. No other court system subjects independent judge decisions to review without an appeal.
 Obviously, the SSA is trying to lower the amount of SSD cases that ALJ’s grant by denying review at the Appeals Council level.
-Also, they are trying to lower the amount of awards by overturning favorable ALJ awards at the same time.
+Also, they are trying to lower the amount of awards by finding errors in decisions that grant benefits.

 If the percentage of cases on remand can drop so quickly in a 5 year period, then people who are trying to get benefits are dealing with an unfair court system.
-Why spend so much money to review decisions from a judge, when there are thousands of people who need SSDI and SSI benefits?
-Can you see that in this kind of system, you need at attorney with experience to help you win benefits?
+Why spend so much money to review decisions from a judge, when there are thousands of people who need benefits?
+Can you see that in this kind of system you need at attorney with experience to help you win benefits?

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
+Your signature proves you agree with your written statements on your application.

 YOU CAN SUBMIT NEW MEDICAL RECORDS